 In the case of NVidia hardware codecs, please note that the hardware encoder is a limited resource that can not be multi-tasked (most GPUs only have one encoder).
 So it can also happen if another application that can use the NVidia encoder is opened at the same time

 QUESTION: Why the render option is disabled ?

 Answer: The evaluation licenses do not permit to render.
-But if you have purchased (and installed) an activation code and the render is still disabled then it means that something went wrong with the licensing process.
-The solutions for this are explained in the license articles
+But if you have purchased (and installed) an activation code and the render is still disabled then it means that you are still using the old activation code for the evaluation.
+Deactivate it and activate the new activation code receivec by email after doing the subscription.
+More details in the license articles

-Note: The other difference between evaluations and purchased subscritpions is that only the second ones permit to use the new features of "Beta" versions still in development (open beta program)
+Note: The other difference between evaluations and purchased subscriptions is that only the second ones permit to use the new features of "Beta" versions still in development (open beta program)

 QUESTION: How to animate parameters (edge points and others)

 Answer: Since 8.7.7 version most parameter can be animated.
 To control the animation, open the contextual menu for the parameter by right clicking on it.
 You will see these options:

 Default Value: resets the parameter.
 If it was animated, animation will be disabled.

 Add Key Frame: A keyframe will be added at the current frame position.
 Animation is enabled for the parameter if it wasn't enabled already.
 From now on, any change to this parameter will automatically insert a new keyframe at the current time (if there wasn't a keyframe tere already).